ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/07-meldable-heaps.md

 For example, *Binomial heaps*, *Fibonacci heaps* and *Pairing heaps* consist of a list of heaps, with special invariants that make sure that all heap operations have logarithmic complexity.
-In fact, both Fibonacci heaps and Pairing heaps have *constant* time complexity for *meld* and *add*, but *deleteMin* is always logarithmic in the worst case.
+In fact, both Fibonacci heaps and Pairing heaps have *constant* time complexity for *meld* and *add*, but *deleteMin* is amortised logarithmic in the worst case.